isabella232/advertising-cloud.de-DE/help/integrations/analytics/analytics-data-in-advertising-cloud.md

 ---
-title: '"[!DNL Analytics] Daten in Advertising Cloud"'
+title: "[!DNL Analytics] Daten in Adobe Advertising"
-description: '"[!DNL Analytics] Daten in Advertising Cloud"'
+description: "[!DNL Analytics] Daten in Adobe Advertising"
 feature: Integration with Adobe Analytics
 exl-id: 79fbc809-9965-41c1-971f-3652cc78fee3
-source-git-commit: 2c94b6c02b4e24878639dd9edbc0455e1751f679
+source-git-commit: ad978a021c063377e4c91ed41e902d98a03749e4
 workflow-type: tm+mt
 source-wordcount: '316'
 ht-degree: 0%

 ---

-# [!DNL Analytics] Daten in Advertising Cloud
+# [!DNL Analytics] Daten in Adobe Advertising

-*Werbetreibende, die nur über eine Advertising Cloud-Adobe Analytics-Integration verfügen*
+*Werbetreibende mit nur einer Adobe Advertising-Adobe Analytics-Integration*

 ## Analytics-Segmente

 Alle in erstellten Segmente [!DNL Analytics] und in Experience Cloud veröffentlicht.

-Es dauert 24 bis 48 Stunden, bis neue Segmente in Advertising Cloud angezeigt werden.
+Es dauert 24 bis 48 Stunden, bis neue Segmente in der Adobe Advertising angezeigt werden.
 Aktualisierungen vorhandener Segmente werden innerhalb von etwa acht Stunden synchronisiert.

 <!-- I added "metric" to some of the links below, even though it looks redundant, because of syntax limitations: If you use [!DNL] or [!UICONTROL] as the sole text of a link (such as [[!UICONTROL Revenue]], the tag is included in the link text (such as "[!UICONTROL Revenue]") when it's published. -->